-Dr. Christopher Stewart
+Dr Christopher Stewart

-His work is featured in important published surveys including Thames and Hudson’s World of Art series The Photograph as Contemporary Art, 100 European Photographers, EXIT, Madrid and the Focal Press publication Langford’s Basic Photography.
+Christopher's work is held in public and private collections including the permanent collection of the Victoria and Albert Museum in London and the Martin Z. Margulies collection in Miami.
+His curatorial projects include Staging Disorder, including an accompanying publication (both with Dr. Esther Teichmann) for the University of the Arts London and Infraliminal for Stills Gallery in Edinburgh.
+His work is featured in important published surveys including Thames and Hudson’s World of Art series, The Photograph as Contemporary Art, 100 European Photographers, EXIT, Madrid and the Focal Press publication Langford’s Basic Photography.

 View the BA (Hons) Photojournalism and Documentary Photography course page.